signove/websocket-server/README.md

 version:2 bytes|client_key: 20 bytes|payload: rest bytes

-The methods (buffer = Utils.createMultiscreenMessage(receiver, payload)) and ({ version, sender, payload } = Utils.readMultiscreenMessage(buffer)) can be used to create a valid message.
+The methods (buffer = Utils.createMicroServiceHUBMessage(receiver, payload)) and ({ version, sender, payload } = Utils.readMicroServiceHUBMessage(buffer)) can be used to create a valid message.

 ### Deploy production version ###

 To deploy a production version of the code in a server, follow the below steps:

 * Execute the command `../rebar3 as prod tar` inside the `rebar` folder of the project source code
-* Create a folder `multiscreen` folder in the `/opt/` folder of the computer to deploy
+* Create a folder `microservicehub` folder in the `/opt/` folder of the computer to deploy
-* Copy the generated .tar.gz file to the `/opt/multiscreen` folder and extract it
+* Copy the generated .tar.gz file to the `/opt/microservicehub` folder and extract it
 * Create a file `erlang-websocket-server.service` in the folder `/etc/systemd/system` folder with the following content:

 ```